scalableminds/webknossos/MIGRATIONS.unreleased.md

 User-facing changes are documented in the [changelog](CHANGELOG.released.md).

 ## Unreleased
+- Consider setting `defaultToLegacyBindings` to `true` in application.conf if you want that new users use the classic controls by default.
-- Make legacy bindings the default for users and task types with (adapt `true` to `false` if you want the opposite):
+- To make the classic mouse bindings the default for existing users and task types execute the following (adapt `true` to `false` if you want the opposite):
 ```
 -- Activate legacy bindings for all users
 UPDATE webknossos.users